- Purchase the complete Expat Arrivals India Guide (PDF)

 Duty-free shipping to India

-Expats planning on becoming formal residents of India can import their used personal and household goods duty-free.
-There are some exceptions to this rule, though, so it’s best that expats consult the Indian government’s baggage rules before finalising their shipment.
+Expats planning on becoming formal residents of India may be able to import their used personal and household goods duty free.
+There are some exceptions to this rule, though, so expats should consult the Indian government’s baggage rules before finalising their shipment.